wp-plugins/events-manager/readme.txt

 * changed jQuery datepicker to have a -100 +10 year range
 * added numeric check to ticket spaces during get_post
 * added public class flags for event/location/booking admin and my bookings pages,
-* consolidated generation of all "my bookings" pages to go via em-template-tags.php functions
+* changed - consolidated generation of all "my bookings" pages to go via em-template-tags.php functions
 * removed my bookings page being generated via events page if no page defined (you should now define a page or use the shortcode)
 * changed all listing shortcdodes and template tags to use relevant list template if no specific format supplied
 * improved event list/search ajax JS